dqops/dqo/docs/reference/yaml/TableYaml.md

 ## ColumnRangeMinValueSensorParametersSpec
 Column level sensor that finds the minimum value.
 It works on any data type that supports the MIN functions.
- The returned data type matches the data type of the column (it could return date, integer, string, datetime, etc.).
+ The returned data type matches the data type of the column (can return date, integer, string, datetime, etc.).